 In transverse waves, the particles transfer energy from one point to another point by vibrating perpendicularly in the direction of the propagation of the wave.
-What it means is that in transverse waves movement of particles are at right angles to the movement of energy.
+This means that, in transverse waves, the movement of particles is at right angles to the movement of energy.

-Waves produced in a string is a good example of a transverse wave.
-Transverse waves have what are called peaks and troughs.
-The peak is the crest or top point of the wave and the trough is the valley or bottom point of the wave.
+Waves produced in a string are a good example of a transverse wave.
+Transverse waves have peaks and troughs.
+The peak is the crest or top point of the wave, and the trough is the valley or bottom point of the wave.
 Waves produced in a string are standing waves.